tajacks/running-servers/src/chapters/02-setup/02-01-setup.md

 ### System Updates

-Some `apt` commands must be confirmed after executing them by pressing `y`.
-Review command output before accepting the proposed changes.

 Update the `apt` cache.

 {% command %}
 apt update
 {% endcommand %}

-Upgrade the system, removing packages if it is necessary to do so. `full-upgrade` differs from a standard `upgrade` as it removes packages if necessary.
+Upgrade the system, using this upgrade command to remove packages if it is necessary.

 {% command %}
 apt full-upgrade